dooboocookie/TIL/ORACLE/Operator.md

     * true AND true : true
     * true AND false : false
     * true AND unknown : unknown
-    * false AND false : false
+    * false AND false : falsess
     * false AND unknown : false
     * unknown AND unknown : unkonwn
   * OR 연산자